-Government grants are recognised at their fair value where there is reasonable assurance that the grant will be received and all attaching conditions will be complied with.
+Government grants are recognised where there is reasonable assurance that the grant will be received and all attaching conditions will be complied with.
 When the grant relates to an expense item, it is recognised as income on a systematic basis over the periods that the costs, for which it is intended to compensate, are expensed.